plone/documentation/docs/backend/behaviors.md

   />
   ```

-After a restart of Plone, the behavior can be added to the type in the Content Types control panel.
+After a restart of Plone, the behavior can be added to the content type in the {guilabel}`Content Types` control panel.
-The add and edit forms are containing a new field `Price (net)`.
+The add and edit forms contain a new field `Price (net)`.

 This field is not displayed in most views.
-To display the data entered in this field you need to modify the page template and access the `price_net` field as `context.price_net` there.
+To display the data entered in this field, you need to modify the page template by adding the `price_net` field as `context.price_net`.
-To access the `price_vat` and `price_gross` fields you need to get the adapter in your view class like so:
+To access the `price_vat` and `price_gross` fields, you need to get the adapter in your view class:

 ```Python
 from .price import IPriceBehavior